ADD CONDITION

 Patient Counseling

-Patients should be instructed to inspect reconstituted drugs for clarity and to ensure there is no unexpected precipitation or discoloration prior to administration.
-Aseptic technique must be used for single or multiple entry and withdrawal from all containers to prevent contamination.
+Patients should be informed to inspect reconstituted drugs for clarity and to ensure there is no unexpected precipitation or discoloration prior to administration.
+It is important to note that Sterile Water for Injection with additives should only be administered to pregnant women if clearly needed.

 Storage and Handling